Andrea has a background in Myers-Briggs and Western astrology. She mostly writes about relationships.

 - Water is considered a supportive or resourceful element.
 Earth is also supportive and resourceful, but with physical means.
 Fire and air are action or attack-oriented.

 The Seven of Cups deals with wishing thinking.
 According to the Rider-Waite Tarot deck, the cups are considered "strange chalices of vision."
 They are all up in a cloud.
 These visions could appear from over-imagination or confusion.
 You're not entirely sure which path to pick.
 Your heart is pulling you in different directions.
 You're not in sync with your mind.

 Some readers describe this card as self-delusion, choice, or temptation.
 In some cases, it could reveal spiritual transcendence that results in truth.

 What Do the Cups Offer?

 The seven cups don't always offer the same things from deck to deck.
 Here are some of the most common symbols:

 - A human head—it pokes out the top of one cup.
-It sounds graphic at first, but it symbolizes desire for a lover.
-You may feel pulled toward a person, and in an emotionally intense way.
-The head could also symbolize the face of the person doing the reading, because you're seeking answers from them.
+It sounds graphic at first, but it symbolizes a desire for a lover.
+You may feel pulled toward a person in an emotionally intense way.
+The head could also symbolize the face of the person doing the reading because you're seeking answers from them.

 - The laurel—you want victory.
 Think of the laurels put on Olympians.
 You want a challenge that's worthy of your time.
 Think of the palm branches that were waved for Christ on Palm Sunday.
 This cup is tricky.
 It could show your vanity, or it could show your humility.